 Suprascapular nerve block.
 This type of block can be useful for chronic pain involving the shoulder that does not respond to injections directly into arthritic joints.
 It can also be used to block shoulder pain that is severe enough to interfere with needed physical therapy.

 Occipital nerve block.
 Injection of a steroid with local anesthetic into the occipital nerves in the back of the head can help relieve pain from chronic headaches and types of neuralgia.

-Nerve blocks can also be used to block pain to a specific area, such as the wrist, during surgery for local or regional anesthesia, or after surgery for pain control.
-Nerve blocks work most effectively if your pain is related to a single nerve or a small group of nerves.
+Nerve blocks can also be used to block pain to a specific area, like the wrist, during surgery for local or regional anesthesia, or after surgery for pain control.
+Nerve blocks work best if your pain is related to a single nerve or a small group of nerves.
 Other types of pain might not be improved with this approach.

-Done by a trained, qualified professional, nerve blocks are considered quite safe.
-Like all procedures though, nerve blocks do have some risks associated with them:
+Done by a trained, qualified professional, nerve blocks are considered safe.
+Like all procedures though, nerve blocks do have some risks including:

 Damage to the nerve, causing loss or sensation of loss of strength in the area of the nerve, or more severe pain